cescoffier/vertx-openshift-it/README.md

  mvn clean verify -Popenshift
  ```

 ## Embedded HTTP
 Check the embedded case.
 An embedded HTTP server is started is started and tested.

 ## Simple HTTP
 Test various HTTP features (replicas, web sockets...)

 ## Service Discovery
 Test the Vert.x service discovery.

 ## JDBC

-Test the Async JDBC Client against a PosgreSQL database running in OpenShift.
+Test the Async JDBC Client against a PostgreSQL database running in OpenShift.

 ## Configuration
-Showcase different configuration stores and retrieving configuration with different options.
+Showcases different configuration stores and retrieving configuration with different options.

 ## SockJS
 You need to set up maven properties, which are used for openshift route generation:
 * `openshift.namespace`  namespace which is used for testing
 * `openshift.route.suffix` suffix which is used for route generation

+## Healthcheck
+Tests for readiness/liveness of the pod in various scenarios (pod startup, pod restart, pod kill, ..)

+## HTTP2
+Tests for Vert.x integration of HTTP2 features

+## Cluster Manager
+Tests for Vert.x clustering - integration with Infinispan, usage of clustered event bus, ..

+## Various Database Engines
+These tests serve as a verification that a Vert.x application running on OpenShift Online
+is able to communicate with an existing on-premise database as well as an internal database
+also running in the same OpenShift instance.
+The tests are divided into modules, each of which is named
+after the database engine used in the Vert.x application example:
+* `mysql-it` for Vert.x and MySQL integration tests
+* `postgresql-it` for Vert.x and PostgreSQL integration tests
+* `oracle-it` for Vert.x and OracleDB integration tests - do note that due to the OracleDB being proprietary,
+the tests only cover communication with an existing on-premise database use case.

+These modules are located in the `db-it` parent module.
+On the same level, there's also `verticle-utils` module,
+which contains some utility classes that are commonly used by the tests.

+## vertx-it-utils
+This module does not contain any tests, but instead provides some abstract test classes,
+OpenshiftTestAssistant class and other utility classes.
+You need to install this module first (described at the of this page)
+in order to be able to run any tests from this test suite.

 ## Running on Openshift Online
 1. Login to OpenShift online with `oc`
 2. Create OpenShift project
 3. Use same process as described before